 The fiscal year shall begin the first (1st) day of January and shall end the thirty-first (31st) day of December.

-ARTICLE X – PARLIAMENTARY PROCEDURE
+ARTICLE IX – PARLIAMENTARY PROCEDURE

 Robert's Rules of Order shall govern matters of parliamentary procedure unless specifically modified in advance.

-ARTICLE XI – WAIVER OF NOTICE
+ARTICLE X – WAIVER OF NOTICE

 Any notice required to be given hereunder may be waived in writing signed by the person or persons entitled to said notice, whether before or after the time stated herein.
 The attendance at any meeting, unless specifically noted to the contrary, shall be deemed a waiver of notice of said meeting.